 Fund Allocation will be based on the existing Community Development Block Grant (CDBG) formulae

 As of now, it seems that to get the funding, local governments won’t have to do much because allocations are currently based on existing formulae used to distribute federal funds- Community Development Block Grant or CDBG.
 But, we should be aware that this could change via the rulemaking process currently underway.
-But once they have the funding, all ARP funds must be spent on costs incurred no later than December 31, 2024.
+But once they have the funding, all ARPA funds must be spent on costs incurred no later than December 31, 2024.

 What are Community Development Block Grants (CDBG) and how are they connected to the stimulus package?

 The U.S. Department of Housing and Urban Development’s (HUD’s) Community Development Block Grant program (CDBG) improves the economic, social and physical environment of eligible cities and counties, and now in response to the COVID-19 pandemic, it can be employed by states and local units of government to support economic and community development effort.
 As mentioned above, relief funds will be distributed through the Treasury according to a modified community development block grant formula but CDBG rules will not be taken into account.

 While waiting for final federal guidance and for funds to come in, this is an excellent time to begin the process of fund allocations.
 In analyzing the ARPA, the Economic Policy Institute said it best – you and your communities are best positioned to know how to rebuild better: